Diastolic Function & Diastolic Dysfunction

 As a first step to evaluate diastolic function it is useful to evaluate mitral inflow patterns.
 It is reproducible, easy to learn and gives prognostic information.
 First of all the peak of the passive filling of the LV (peak E wave) and the active contraction of the left atrium in atrial systole (peak A wave) should be assessed, and an E/A ratio should be calculated.
 In addition deceleration time (DT) of the early filling phase of the LV should be measured.
 Four different filling patterns can be differentiated in patients: normal filling, impaired relaxation (grade I diastolic dysfunction, normal LAP), pseudonormal filling (grade II diastolic dysfunction, elevated LAP), and restrictive filling (grade III diastolic dysfunction, elevated LAP).
 Additionally the time interval from aortic valve (AV) closure and mitral valve (MV) opening, the IVRT can be assessed.

-In patients with preserved ejection fraction (EF) it is recommended in the current guidelines to evaluate four variables to assess diastolic dysfunction: e´, E/e´ ratio, LA maximum volume index and peak TR velocity.
-If three of the parameters are pathological there is diastolic dysfunction present.
-In case of 2 pathological and 2 normal parameters parameters it is an intermediate state, and if three are non pathological there is normal diastolic function present.
+In patients with preserved ejection fraction (EF) according to the current guidelines one should evaluate four variables to assess diastolic dysfunction: e´, E/e´ ratio, LA maximum volume index and peak TR velocity.
+If three of the parameters are abnormal there is diastolic dysfunction present.
+In case of 2 abnormal and 2 normal parameters diastolic function cannot be assessed and if three are non pathological normal diastolic function is present.

-In patients with reduced left ventricular EF an E/A ratio of ≤ 0,8 concordant with a peak E velocity of 50 cm/sec or lower leads to the conclusion that filling pressures must be normal, equals grade I of diastolic dysfunction.
-If E/A ratio is > 2 means that left atrial filling pressures are elevated and diastolic dysfunction grade III is present.
+In patients with reduced left ventricular EF an E/A ratio of ≤ 0,8 and with a peak E velocity of 50 cm/sec or lower denotes normal filling pressures, equals grade I of diastolic dysfunction.
+If E/A ratio is > 2 means that left atrial filling pressures are elevated and and is classified as diastolic dysfunction grade III is present.

 Pulmonary vein peak systolic to peak diastolic velocity should be used if one of the other variables is not available in patients with reduced left ventricular ejection fraction.
-Note that normal pulmonary flow consists of a systolic and a diastolic component and a very brief reversal flow during atrial systole.
+Note that normal pulmonary flow consists of a systolic and a diastolic component and a very brief flow reversal (negative wave) during atrial systole.